-The student must complete all of the following: Credits
+The student must co omplete all of the following: Credits

-COMP 125 Web Page Programming I
+COMP 125 Web Page Programming I 3

-COMP 132 Visual Basic Programming

-COMP 141 Hardware Organization

-COMP 165 Operating Systems

-COMP 235 Python Programming

-COMP 236 Programming Languages I

-COMP 238 Advanced Python Programming

-COMP 240 Introduction to Linux

-COMP 321 Advanced Programming with Visual Basic

-COMP 360 Introduction to Networking

-COMP 365 Networking Administration II

-COMP 380 Database Management Systems I

-COMP 430 Visual Basic Application

-COMP 434 Management Information Systems

-COMP 470 Database Management Systems II

-COMP 495 Computer Studies Capstone Project

-Network Management and System Administration Major

-This major prepares students for careers in computer networking or system administration and related fields.
-Students will be exposed to various aspects of network hardware and software maintenance and monitoring, configuring and supporting a local area network (LAN) and a wide area network (WAN).
-Use the tools and techniques embraced by leaders such as Cisco Systems as you learn how to maintain existing network systems and launch new ones.
-Upon completion, students may find entry-level positions as computer support technicians, junior network administrators, junior system administrators, hardware technicians and other related careers.
-The major prepares students to work as team members in an information technology group that designs, evaluates, tests, installs and maintains corporate networks.
-Our courses, along with adequate preparation, could lead to industry standard certifications in the following: A+, Linux+, Microsoft Certified Technician (MCT) in Windows and Windows Server (active directory, network infrastructure and applications infrastructure) and CCNA (Cisco Certified Network Associate).

 COMP 132 Visual Basic Programming 3

 COMP 141 Hardware Organization 3

 COMP 165 Operating Systems 3

 COMP 235 Python Programming 3

+COMP 236 Programming Languages I

+COMP 238 Advanced Python Programming 3

 COMP 240 Introduction to Linux 3

+COMP 321 Advanced Programming with Visual Basic 3

-COMP 360 Introduction to Networks 3
+COMP 360 Introduction to Networking 3

 COMP 365 Networking Administration II 3

+COMP 380 Database Management Systems I 3

+COMP 430 Visual Basic Application

+COMP 434 Management Information Systems 3

+COMP 470 Database Management Systems II 3

-COMP 495 Computer Studies Capstone Project
+COMP 495 Computer Studies Capstone Project 3

-EMGT 305 Cyberwarfare 3
+Computer Technology Minor

+18 Credit Hours

+The student must complet e all of the following: (Only six credit hours can be from the 100-level)

+COMP Computer Studies Electives

+Computer Studies Course Descriptions

+COMP 101

+Personal Computing - 3 Credit Hours

+On Demand
-Traditional Co ncentration Requirements: COMP Advanced Programming with Visual Basic COMP 434 Management Information Systems COMP 455 Server and Network Management COMP Virtualized Systems 3 COMP Add Network Administration III COMP 2 483 Connecting Networks COMP 484 Fundamentals of Network Security Forensic Comp outing Concentration Requirements: COMP 238 Advanced Python Programming COMP 305 Foundation of Computer Forensics CRIM 2 200 Criminal Law CRIM 2 205 Criminal Procedures CRIM 2 230 Criminology CRIM 3 305 Criminal Investigation EMGT 210 Risk Analysis 3 Computer T echnology Minor 18 Credit Hours ust complete all of the following: (Only six credit hours can be from the 100-level) COMP Computer Studies Electives Computer S tudies Course Descriptions COMP 101 Personal Computing - 3 Credit HoursOn Dema Personal Computing covers the fundamentals of computer hardware and software for beginning users.
-The purpo of this course is to give students without previous computer experience the knowledge and skills needed to u computers effectively in college and beyond.
-COMP 105 Exploring Gadgets - 3 Credit HoursSpr This course is aimed at students from all academic majors.
-No computer background is necessary and none expected.
-Students will explore the usage of Raspberry Pi microcomputers and the Arduino microcontroller controlling interactive gadgets.
-This course will introduce the student to the fundamentals of controlling real-wo objects with short, easy to understand computer programs.
-Elements of electronic design and computer programming will be introduced in the context of simple experiments that will progressively allow the student become more sophisticated at computer control.
-Much of the work will consist of controlling lights, motors and t cars.
-Students will also explore time-lapse photography, both visible and infrared, while utilizing Raspberry programming.
-COMP 120 Excel with Applications - 3 Credit Hours Fall/Spr This course introduces students to the fundamentals of data management by utilizing and electronic spreadshe software.
-Fundamental concepts of electronic spreadsheets will be covered as well as advanced functional concepts, including financial functions, analytical tools, linking worksheets and workbooks, reporting, and Visu Basic Applications.
-Visual Basic Applications allows the creation of macros to automate repetitive word- and da processing functions, and to generate custom forms, graphs, and reports.
-Students will have the opportunity to app these skills to real-world scenarios.
-COMP 125 Web Page Programming I - 3 Credit HoursEven Year F With the growing utilization of the Internet for business, education and entertainment purposes, the need f courses in web page construction and programming is essential.
-This course will expose students to creating We Pages, using HTML, and CSS.
-Common Web page formats and functions, including JavaScript will be taught.
-COMP 132 Visual Basic Programming - 3 Credit HoursEven Year Factoria Strategy Strateg This course will introduce the concepts of algorithms, structured programming and event-driven programming f problem solving.
-The Visual BASIC programming language with the topics of variables, assignments, conditions, loop graphic user interfaces, controls, and processing scripts are covered.
-COMP 141 CONP 141 Hardware Organization - 3 Credit HoursSpr Hardware Organization covers the fundamentals of computer hardware and software as well as advanced concep Students who complete this course will be able to describe the internal components of a computer, assemble computer system, install an operating system and troubleshoot using system tools and diagnostic software.
-Studen will also be able to connect to the Internet and share resources in a network environment.
-Additional topics includ are laptops, portable devices, wireless connectivity, security, safety, environmental issues and communication skil

-- COMP 1603D Design, Digitizing, and Printing 3 Credit HoursFall & SpringCurrent developments and utilizations of 3D design, digitizing, and printing will be explored.
+Personal Computing covers the fundamentals of computer hardware and software for beginning users.
+The purpose of this course is to give students without previous computer experience the knowledge and skills needed to use computers effectively in college and beyond.

+COMP 105 Exploring Gadgets - 3 Credit Hours......Spring This course is aimed at students from all academic majors.
+No computer background is necessary and none is expected.
+Students will explore the usage of Raspberry Pi microcomputers and the Arduino microcontroller in controlling interactive gadgets.
+This course will introduce the student to the fundamentals of controlling real-world objects with short, easy to understand computer programs.
+Elements of electronic design and computer programming will be introduced in the context of simple experiments that will progressively allow the student to become more sophisticated at computer control.
+Much of the work will consist of controlling lights, motors and toy cars.
+Students will also explore time-lapse photography, both visible and infrared, while utilizing Raspberry Pi programming.

+- COMP 125\ Web Page Programming I 3 Credit Hours ......Even Year Fall With the growing utilization of the Internet for business, education and entertainment purposes, the need for courses in web page construction and programming is essential.
+This course will expose students to creating Web Pages, using HTML, and CSS.
+Common Web page formats and functions, including JavaScript will be taught. - COMP 132 Visual Basic Programming 3 Credit Hours ......Even Year Fall This course will introduce the concepts of algorithms, structured programming and event-driven programming for problem solving.
+The Visual BASIC programming language with the topics of variables, assignments, conditions, loops, graphic user interfaces, controls, and processing scripts are covered. - COMP 141 Hardware Organization 3 Credit Hours ......Spring Hardware Organization covers the fundamentals of computer hardware and software as well as advanced concepts.
+Students who complete this course will be able to describe the internal components of a computer, assemble a computer system, install an operating system and troubleshoot using system tools and diagnostic software.
+Students will also be able to connect to the Internet and share resources in a network environment.
+Additional topics included are laptops, portable devices, wireless connectivity, security, safety, environmental issues and communication skills. - COMP 1603D Design, Digitizing, and Printing 3 Credit HoursFall & SpringCurrent developments and utilizations of 3D design, digitizing, and printing will be explored.
 Parametric modeling software will be utilized to design original work.
 Additive manufacturing, different printing materials and various 3D printer models will be studied.

+and document code and build and debug entire programs written in Python.